Everlane: History

-Everlane was founded in 2010 by Michael Preysman and Jesse Farmer as a direct-to-consumer online menswear retailer.
+Everlane was founded in 2011 by Michael Preysman and Jesse Farmer as a direct-to-consumer online menswear retailer.
 Preysman and Farmer collaborated with Andy Zhang for the sourcing of ethical materials.
-The company enables customers to see how much each item costs to produce and how big the company's mark up is.
+The company enables customers to see how much each item costs to produce and how big the company's markup is.
 Everlane started with a referral invite list that gained 60,000 subscribers in five days, although the company only had 1,500 T-shirts in inventory.

 In 2014, Everlane began a partnership with delivery company Postmates to provide same-day delivery to consumers in San Francisco and New York.
-The company opened permanent stores in SoHo in New York City in 2017 and in San Francisco in 2018.
+The company opened brick-and-mortar stores in SoHo in New York City in 2017 and in San Francisco in 2018.

+Everlane hired Icelandic singer Laufey as its Fall 2025 brand ambassador.

 Products and sales

 On its website Everlane attempts to educate customers on its supply chain, factories, employees, and the price breakdown of each product.

 In 2018, the company pledged to stop using virgin plastic by 2021, including in packaging and in clothing made of synthetic fibers.
 On October 24, 2018, Everlane launched ReNew, a line of outerwear crafted from materials that were created out of 3 million recycled plastic bottles.
 The company plans to accomplish their goal by redeveloping the fabrics, yarns, and all raw materials that contain synthetic fibres into recycled components by 2021.
 In May 2019, Everlane released the DayGlove ReKnit, a shoe made entirely of recycled plastic bottles.

 Everlane holds "Choose What You Pay" sales, which allow shoppers to select one of three prices for a piece of merchandise.
 The lowest price covers production and shipping cost, while the higher prices cover additional costs such as overhead.
 Preysman, CEO of Everlane, explained the sale as an attempt to make the brand more transparent.